Surumon/EQemuBotEpics/client/Resources/readme.md

 ## Known Client Issues
 1. You will randomly gain swim skill while running through Lavastorm Mountains.
 This is a conflict with the old zone and new zone.
 I don't know how to fix this and the new zone is much better and more interesting.
+2. Mobs will constantly free fall through Nektulos Forest.
+This is due to the newer spawn locations and the old spawn locations and the older zone being the one we use.
+This will take an extremely long time to fix and it's all handled server side, *by hand* and I don't have enough *hands* or **time** to fix it.
+Sorry!
-2. Boats don't work.
+3. Boats don't work.
 I can't fix it.
-3. Map files may be incomplete or missing entirely.
+4. Map files may be incomplete or missing entirely.
 You will have to find those yourself.
 I highly suggest you avoid using maps though.
 It's way more fun that way!